-Holly Spencer Bunting is a partner in Mayer Brown’s Washington DC office and a member of the Consumer Financial Services group.
-She practices in the areas of residential mortgage banking and consumer finance and concentrates on issues of federal and state regulatory compliance and enforcement....
+Holly Spencer Bunting is a partner in Mayer Brown’s Washington, DC office and a member of its Consumer Financial Services group.
+She practices in the areas of residential mortgage banking and consumer finance and concentrates on issues of federal and state regulatory compliance and enforcement...

 Disclaimer: The content herein does not represent any association between CFPB and Eli Financial LLC.
 CFPB neither endorses any product of Eli Financial LLC nor warrants accuracy of the content hereto.